zealousweb/generate-pdf-using-contact-form-7/readme.txt

 S.S https://prnt.sc/-TLx40Qup76r

 == Changelog ==

+= 4.0.7 =
+* Add - 'Post Title' or Current page title using the [_post_title] Shortcode in the PDF message body settings."

 = 4.0.6 =
 * Improved compatibility with WordPress VIP platform by refactoring code to adhere to VIP coding standards.